Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 ## Step 2: Configure LDAP synchronization

-An LDAP directory needs to be synchronized with the Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
-The following steps detail the synchronization with the Keycloak, whilst the configuration to ACS and APS is covered in later steps.
+An LDAP directory needs to be synchronized with Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
+The following steps detail the synchronization with Keycloak, whilst the configuration to ACS and APS is covered in later steps.

 1. Sign into the Keycloak Administration Console (Keycloak Admin Console).